 - rosewater (optional)

-- dried rose petals and rose dust for garnish
+- edible rose petals and rose dust (garnish)

 - Add the sugar and water into a small saucepan over medium heat.
 Cook until the sugar dissolves, turn off heat, add the rose petals and steep for 5 minutes.
 Strain through a fine mesh strainer, pushing on the petals to extract as much of the remaining syrup as possible.